When it comes to hard drive brands, it’s difficult to find a more famous and trusted name than Western Digital Corporation (otherwise known as WD).

-WD Green used to have hard disk drives with notably lower performance than WD Blue ones, which made up for it by being more eco friendly, less noisy, while generating less heat.
+WD Green used to consist of hard disk drives with notably lower performance than WD Blue ones, which made up for it by being more eco friendly, less noisy, while generating less heat.

-The “Green” series have now removed hard drives, and converted into an entry-level SSD-only category.
+The “Green” series has now removed mechanical hard drives and replaced them with entry-level SSDs only.

-WD Black is one of the more expensive options thanks to its high performance.
+WD Black is one of the more expensive options due to its high performance.

-The high-speed and a large cache has made it the drive of choice for both home and enterprise desktop applications requiring heavy computing such as audiovisual content creation, rendering and gaming.
+The high speed and large cache have made it the drive of choice for both home and enterprise desktop applications requiring heavy computing such as audiovisual content creation, rendering, and gaming.

 It comes with a 5-year warranty.

 WD Purple works well with 24/7 operations such as CCTV surveillance.
-The drives are built to spend much of their service life writing.
+The drives are built to spend much of their time writing continuous data streams.